AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

 ### Storage of Data

-PulsePilot creates a 2 files for storing your data, and making sure that the data has **not been tampered with**.
+PulsePilot creates 2 files for storing your data, and making sure that the data has **not been tampered with**.
 These files contain your name, all health and all workout information you stored.

 Upon starting up again, PulsePilot will read the data file and restore all your data!